judka-uriel/uriel-book/uriel_en.md

 And that was all — nothing more was required.

-And then I successfully passed an easy exam, where there were no nitpicks, but rather — a benevolent attitude.
+And then I successfully passed an easy exam, where there were no nitpicks, but rather — a supportive attitude.
 And as a result I received citizenship.

 Now let's compare how the Orthodoxes acted in a similar situation.
 I diligently learned all the traditions required by the Orthodoxes to exactly the same degree.
 Yet the Orthodoxes not only did not accept me, but did not even admit me to the exam — they refused outright to administer the exam.
-That is, they acted even worse than the antisemites who failed Jewish applicants at entrance exams.
+That is, they acted even worse than the antisemites who flunked Jewish applicants at entrance exams.

 <!-- The Orthodoxes behave as though, after a steamship has sunk,